cs50nestm/cs50labs/syntax/README.md

 Now it's your turn to try out decoding some syntax in C!

 Take a look at the program on the right.
 There are several syntactical errors in it.
-See if you can edit the code to correct the errors.
-Look carefully at all the details in the example above for reference.
+See if you can edit the code to correct the errors. **Look carefully at all the details in the example above for reference**.

-When you are done, compile your program by typing the following in the terminal window after the `$` prompt followed by Enter.
+When you are done, **compile** your program by typing the following in the terminal window after the `$` prompt followed by Enter.

 ```
 make syntax